thaliaarchi/blog/blog/utah-unix-v4/index.md

 ![19, MR. MARTIN E. NEWELL, COMPUTER SCIENCE DEPT., UNIV.
 OF UTAH, SALT LAKE CITY, UTAH 84112](unix_news_july-30-1975_newell.png)

-This list was derived from a list of licensees <ref: TUHS link> maintained by Ken Thompson dated 27 June 1975, which was edited with a form letter template tool with a key-value store <TODO: (which appears to be a fork of ed)>.
+This list was derived from a [list of licensees](https://www.tuhs.org/pipermail/tuhs/2023-July/028601.html) maintained by Ken Thompson dated 27 June 1975, which was created using a form letter template editor with a key-value database (which appears to be a fork of the venerable `ed` editor).

 Martin Newell is a pioneer in computer graphics famous for the Utah Teapot, the most widely used model for testing graphics engines.